mikayil-c/mikayil-c/README.md

 ## ⚡ Fun Fact

 > Sometimes I look at my old code and wonder:
 > “Was I okay back then?”
+>
+> *Nevermind, I'm not okay now either.*